What to do if…

 Important note

-This is general information, not a diagnosis.
+This is general information, not a diagnosis, medical advice, legal advice, financial advice, therapeutic advice, or other professional advice.
 If you are severely unwell, the rash is rapidly spreading, or you have any emergency warning signs, seek urgent medical care immediately.

 Additional Resources